-Persian Saffron Barberry Pilaf Rice
+Persian Saffron Barberry Pilaf Rice is vegan.

 - Few strands of saffron

 - 30ml Marsala wine